Set-Valued Control Functions

-This paper expands the scope of the CF approach by allowing the control function to be set-valued.
-That is, one only needs to know the set of values $V$ takes for each value of observable variables.
+This paper allows the control function to be set-valued.
 Formally, a \emph{set-valued control function} $\eV$ is a random closed set, constructed from observable variables, that contains the true control variable $V$ inside it.
+Based on this insight, we build a general framework of sharp-bound characterization and inference that expands the scope of the CF approach to a variety of contexts.
 When selection processes are involved, this approach allows us to drop invertibility.
 This adaptation accommodates a wide range of selection processes.
 Observational data are often generated through complex selection processes.
 For example, $D$ can be a binary variable generated by a generalized Roy model \citep{Eisenhauer:2015aa}.
 One can allow for richer heterogeneity by considering a selection model with binary $D$ that violates the local average treatment effect (LATE) monotonicity \citep{Imbens:1994tc} or, analogously, a model with continuous $D$ with vector unobservables (e.g., selection with random coefficients).
 Other examples are the cases where $D$ is determined through interaction of multiple agents \citep{Tamer:2003tr,ciliberto2021market,Balat:2022aa} (e.g., due to violation of the stable-unit treatment value assumption (SUTVA) in forming outcomes); where $D$ and outcomes are dynamically determined over time \citep{Han:2021aa,han2023optimal}; and where $D$ results from censoring \citep{Manski:2002um} or as corner solutions.
 Such processes typically violate the invertibility assumption, as the mapping from observables to $V$ is only a correspondence.
 We show that the CF approach can still be used with these selection processes to partially identify structural (i.e., causal) parameters, such as average and quantile structural functions for outcomes.
 By allowing control functions to be set-valued, we can also incorporate a wider range of examples that use controls without relying on selection models. \cite{bertanha2024causal} control for a set of true preferences using strategic reports, while \cite{auerbach2022identification} recovers a control variable from a friendship network.
 In other examples, controls are simply interval data (e.g., wealth, debt, biometric measures, psychological traits).
 Our framework can be applied to such scenarios, enabling researchers to conduct sensitivity analyses.